 The magic of Francesinha, without a doubt, is in the sauce, of which the original recipe remains a secret.
 What is known to us, however, is the sauce’s core ingredients.
 These are largely beer and tomato-based sauces, that vary in spiciness depending on where you eat them.

 Drenched in secret sauce, Francesinha is a beloved Portuguese food.
-It’s full of flavor and heart.
-You’ll struggle to finish it in one sitting!
+It’s full of flavor and heart, and you’ll struggle to finish it in one sitting!

 Caldo verde is a flavorful soup with a rich Portuguese heritage.
 It comes from the north of Portugal, and for a long time, it was a simple and filling vegetable stew eaten by the poorest people in the country.

 Today, caldo verde is commonly prepared for celebrations and holidays, but it can be found all year round.
-Portuguese love eating this delightful soup with a side of crusty white bread, and this belly-warming favorite is a food you definitely have to try.
+Portuguese love eating this soup with a side of crusty white bread, and this belly-warming favorite is a food you definitely have to try.

-Grilled sardines are delicious in Portugal.
-Venture to restaurants by ports and fish markets, and you’ll be treated to tender seafood caught that very day.
+Grilled sardines are truly delicious in Portugal.
+Venture to local tascas or restaurants by ports and fish markets, and you’ll be treated to gloriously fresh and tender seafood caught that very day.

 I vividly remember wandering south of the Ponte Luis in Porto to the humble district of Gaia.
 There, I watched a chef grilling sardines straight off the boat.

-Portuguese chefs love to grill them wrapped in foil to seal in the flavor.
-Locals often won’t even strip the fish.
-They’ll eat the charred skin too.
+Portuguese chefs love to grill them wrapped in foil to seal in the flavor, and locals will often eat the fish with the charred skin too.

-All you need is a little seasoning and maybe a splash of lemon juice for a dish that will bring the Atlantic to your palate.
-Order with a side of boiled potatoes and some greens, you’ll be dining like a local.
+All you need is a little seasoning and a splash of lemon juice for a dish that will bring the Atlantic to your palate.
+Order with a side of boiled potatoes and some greens, and you’ll be dining like a local.